tor-gu/njmunicipalities/README.md

 ```

 If the year is specified (from 2000 to 2021), the table will reflect the
-names and GEOIDs in effect for that year.
-Here is the list for 2007.
+names and US Census GEOIDs in effect for that year.
+Here is the list for
+2007.

 ``` r
 # Municipality list for 2007